secmancer/sec-notes-repo/Hack The Box/HTB Academy/Skill Paths/Information Security Foundations/Introduction to Windows Command Line/PowerShell/PowerShell Scripting and Automation.md

     Add-Content ~\Desktop\recon.txt $Vars
   }
 ```
 - It's as simple as that.
-Nothing too crazy with comments.
-Now we need to include a bit of `help` syntax so others can understand how to use our module.'
+- Nothing too crazy with comments.
+- Now we need to include a bit of `help` syntax so others can understand how to use our module.

 ### Including Help
-- PowerShell utilizes a form of `Comment-based help` to embed whatever you need for the script or module.
-We can utilize `comment blocks` like those we discussed above, along with recognized `keywords` to build the help section out and even call it using `Get-Help` afterward.
-When it comes to placement, we have `two` options here.
-We can place the help within the function itself or outside of the function in the script.
-If we wish to place it within the function, it must be at the beginning of the function, right after the opening line for the function, or at the end of the function, one line after the last action of the function.
-If we place it within the script but outside of the function itself, we must place it above our function with no more than one line between the help and function.
-For a deeper dive into help within PowerShell, check out this [article](https://learn.microsoft.com/en-us/powershell/scripting/developer/help/writing-help-for-windows-powershell-scripts-and-functions?view=powershell-7.2).
-Now let's define our help section.
-We will place it outside of the function at the top of the script for now.
+- **Comment-based Help**: PowerShell allows embedding help information within scripts or modules using comment blocks and recognized keywords, which can later be accessed using `Get-Help`.
+- **Placement of Help**:
+    - Inside the function: It should be placed right after the function's opening line or at the end of the function, one line after the last action.
+    - Outside the function: It must be placed above the function, with no more than one line between the help section and the function.
+- **Example Setup**: For now, the help section will be placed outside the function, at the top of the script.
+- **Further Learning**: A deeper dive into help can be explored through the official [PowerShell help article](https://learn.microsoft.com/en-us/powershell/scripting/developer/help/writing-help-for-windows-powershell-scripts-and-functions?view=powershell-7.2).
 - #### Module Help
 ```powershell
 Import-Module ActiveDirectory